piusnmuhumuza/software-engineering/dba_documentation.md

 NoSQL (“non SQL” or “not only SQL”) databases were developed in the late 2000s with a focus on scaling, fast queries, allowing for frequent application changes, and making programming simpler for developers.
 Relational databases accessed with SQL (Structured Query Language) were developed in the 1970s with a focus on reducing data duplication as storage was much more costly than developer time.

-SQL requires you to use predefined schemas to determine the structure of your data before you work with it while NoSQL databases have a dynamic schemas for unstructured data thus their data is stored in many ways such as document-oriented, column-oriented, graph-based, or organized as a key-value store.
+SQL requires you to use predefined schemas to determine the structure of your data before you work with it while NoSQL databases have a dynamic schemas for unstructured data thus their data is stored in many ways such as document-oriented, column-oriented, graph-based, or organized as a key-value stores.

 SQL databases are table-based on the other hand NoSQL databases are either key-value pairs, document-based, graph databases, or wide-column stores.

+* NoSQL uses BASE while SQL(Primarily Relational DBs) uses ACID.
+* NoSQL choose availability over consistency, while Relational DBs choose Consistency over availability.

 ### MySQL VS MsSQL